dowusubekoe-dev/dowusubekoe-dev/README.md

 - 👋 Hi, I’m @derekowusubekoe
-- 👀 I’m interested in Cloud Compting, DevOps, Docker and Kubernetes
+- 👀 I’m interested in Cloud Computing, DevOps, Docker and Kubernetes
 - 🌱 I’m currently learning AWS Solutions Architect (SAA-C03) and building hands-on projects
 - 💞️ I’m looking to collaborate with everyone who has the passion for Cloud computing and DevOps
 - 📫 How to reach me ...